 Step 2: Use the join command to add in the IP addresses from the blacklist, including every IP address that matches between the two changes from a 0 to a 1.

 Step 3: Filter the search using “where temp_value =0” and filter out all the results of the match between the two.

-Splunk Pro Tip: There’s a super simple way to run searches simply—even with limited knowledge of SPL— using Search Library in the Atlas app on Splunkbase.
+Splunk Pro Tip: There’s a simple way to run searches —even with limited knowledge of SPL— using Search Library in the Atlas app on Splunkbase.
 You’ll get access to thousands of pre-configured Splunk searches developed by Splunk Experts across the globe.
 Simply find a search string that matches what you’re looking for, copy it, and use right in your own Splunk environment.
 Try speeding up your join command right now using these SPL templates, completely free.

 The Pros and Cons of the Splunk Join Command

 - The join command requires a subsearch.
 This means that a second search inside the main search will retrieve results first and then apply those results to the results of the main search.

 - The subsearch is limited to returning the first 50,000 results.

 - Search times are not reduced.
 If you build a complicated subsearch that takes a long time to complete, it will always take a long time to complete, even when using the join command.
 You will still have to wait for the main search to finish.

 Join can be a very powerful tool for building coherent tables of data from multiple sources.
 However, we want to use it responsibly, so we don’t accidentally clog up our environment.
 Whenever possible, try to find alternative solutions before using the join command.